Acarbose Viatris (Acarbose)

 What If You Miss a Dose?

-Important: Never take a double dose if you miss one.
-Always take with meals for best effect.
+Important: Never double your dose if you miss one.

 Available Tablet Strengths